floschott/foamquant/docs/source/about.rst

 .. figure:: tracking.png
    :scale: 40%
-   :alt: The color (from green to black) indicates the time index.
+   The color (from green to black) indicates the time index.
 The red points are the lost tracking positions.

 Passage and Average
 -----------------